The Eisteddfod Council of Queensland

 What does the Eisteddfod Council of Queensland do?

-The ECQ oversees each Local Organising Committee that convenes the annual Queensland Eisteddfod.
+The ECQ convenes the annual Queensland Eisteddfod.
 By hosting the eisteddfod in a different city each year, the ECQ continues to meet its charter of “fostering the performing arts in Queensland Communities”.
 The Queensland Eisteddfod is the second-longest running eisteddfod in Australia, being first convened in Ipswich in 1887.

 What is the Queensland Eisteddfod?

 The Eisteddfod generally features a wide program of Choral, Vocal, Instrumental, and Speech and Drama sections.
-To the best of our knowledge, it is the ONLY eisteddfod in southern Queensland to feature adult Choral sections.
+To the best of our knowledge, it is the ONLY eisteddfod in southern Queensland to feature a range of adult Choral sections.

 The Queensland Eisteddfod movement has exhibited a loyal following over many years of competition.
 At least 10 adult and junior choirs (comprising in excess of 500 individuals) compete each year.
 It provides a means of showcasing some of the best amateur talent in Queensland.
 In fact, a number of past competitors are now tenured with professional opera companies throughout Australia and abroad.